alf-tool/alf-core/README.md

 To understand what is a relation exactly, one needs to remember elementary notions of set theory and the concepts of _type_ and _value_.

-* A _type_ is a finite set of values; it is non particularly ordered and, being a set, it does never contains two values which are considered equal.
+* A _type_ is a finite set of values; it is not particularly ordered and, being a set, it does never contain two values which are equal (any type is necessarily accompanied with an equality operator, denoted here by '==').

 * A _value_ is **immutable** (you cannot 'change' a value, in any way), has no localization in time and space, and is always typed (that is, it is always accompanied by some identification of the type it belongs to).

-As you can see, _type_ and _value_ are not the same concepts as _class_ and _object_, with which you are probably familiar with.
+As you can see, _type_ and _value_ are not the same concepts as _class_ and _object_, which you are probably more familiar with.
 Alf considers that the latter are _implementations_ of the former.
 Alf assumes _valid_ implementations (equality and hash methods must be correct) and _valid_ usage (objects used for representing values are kept immutable in practice).
 Alf _assumes_ this, but